chiaratomaiuolo/Master_thesis/hexsample/solid_state_detector_logbook.md

 Anyway, the scope is to distinguish between the two peaks, so, setting a threshold contamination is the right choice.
 In particular, we want to guarantee a precision (true positive rate) _on alpha peak_, so we fix the contamination of betas on alpha to a low value, such as 2%.

 - plot contributo di fano + contributo elettronico []

+### Simulation of the event readout
+It is necessary now to distinguish the XPOL-III family from the on-development XPOL-IV in terms of hardware features: XPOL-IV would implement an high-level hardware parallelization that would reduce the dead time on readout of the apparatus.
+Indeed, this would mean changing also the readout mechanism, that seems the right choice considering the different sizes of the events inside a GPD (up to 800 pixels) and inside ASIX (less than 10 pixels).

+#### XPOL-IV hardware design broad-terms
+The interesting main point for the readout scheme are the following:
+- Pixel division in 8 (16) independent clusters,
+- Every independent cluster maps the adjacent pixels of everyone to different ADC channels in order to permit a further parallelization on readout.
+The minimum number of ADCs required for guaranteeing this feature is 7.

+#### Readout strategy for XPOL-IV

+The latter characteristic aforementioned suggests as parallel readout strategy a 7-pixel digitized track: the higher signal pixel above threshold is taken as _center_ and its 6 neigbors are collected, inspite their content (that could also be 0, this would be informative for the position reconstruction).

+#### Readout chain in terms of `Python` code
+The class that implement the simulation and the classes necessary for the readout, digitalization and I/O writing/reading are in the following repository: https://github.com/lucabaldini/hexsample.
+The readout chain for a single event is the following:

+- A photon is created using `PhotonList` class, that contains the informations about the source;
+- The photon is propagated inside the active medium;
+- The event is passed to a `HexagonaReadout*` (it is at this stage that the type of readout has to be defined, different readout are implemented in different `HexagonalReaodut` classes), that contains the trigger facilities, this class returns a `DigiEvent*` corresponding to a certain readout type if the event triggered the ASIC, else returns `None`;
+- The `DigiEvent*` contains all the information for the reconstruction of the event and so represents the informations that the chip will write in file;
+- The digitized event is passed to a `DigiOutputFile*` that simulates the writing of the binary informations from the chip to some desired format of the output file that will be used for teh reconstruction;